heyy-io/heyy-docs/README.md

 ### Development

 Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
-To install, use the following command
+To install, use the following command.

 ```
 npm i -g mintlify